The following questions may help you determine whether marijuana is a problem in your life.

 - Have you ever failed to keep promises you made about cutting down or controlling your use of marijuana?

-- Has your use of marijuana caused problems with memory, concentration, or motivation
+- Has your use of marijuana caused problems with your health, memory, concentration, or motivation?

 - Do you plan your life around your marijuana use?